ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesOperationsApi.md

 const apiInstance = new FilesOperationsApi(configuration);

-let folderId: number; //The folder ID of the session. (default to undefined) let sessionRequest: SessionRequest; //The session parameters. (optional)
+let folderId: number; //The folder ID of the session. (default to undefined) let sessionRequest: SessionRequest; //The session parameters.

 const { status, data } = await apiInstance.createUploadSession(
     folderId,